techypoint/techypoint.github.io/_posts/docker/2020-09-12-create-docker-image.md

 CMD nginx -g 'daemon off;'
 {% endraw %}{% endhighlight %}
 Now we successfully created Dockerfile.
 Here in docker file we just instructed how to build image(our application image).
-You can learn in detail of Dockerfile from [DockerFile Reference](https://docs.docker.com/engine/reference/builder "DockerFile Reference")
+You can learn in detail of Dockerfile instructions from [DockerFile Reference](https://docs.docker.com/engine/reference/builder "DockerFile Reference")

-- run this command on the directory where your Dockerfile lies.
+- To build docker image, run this command on the directory where your Dockerfile lies.

    **command-** sudo docker build -t image_name:tag_name dir

    For Eg-
-   1. without tag- sudo docker build -t my-app .
+   1. **To create image without tag** - sudo docker build -t my-app .
-   2. with tag- sudo docker build -t my-app:v1 .
+   2. **To create image with tag** - sudo docker build -t my-app:v1 .

 {% highlight html %}{% raw %}
 varun@varun-ThinkPad-L490:~/my-pro-projects/docker-tutorial-data$ sudo docker build -t my-app .